bmwags182/python-files/README.md

 Python files I've written to simplify some of my daily tasks

 openLinks:
 This was created to go through an excel workbook/sheet and open links within the sheet.
-Eventually openLinks-gui was created for others to be able to use the script in the office
+Eventually linkchecker-gui was created for others to be able to use the script in the office

 Opening links manually in order to confirm that they are working was tedious and time consuming, and sometimes even perfectly good working links did not work from within excel due to limitations within it.